What is Community Supported Agriculture?

 Harman’s Farm Market CSA

 The pick-up location for our CSA is Harman’s Farm Market.
-Pick-ups will be each week on a Tuesday, Wednesday, or Thursday, as agreed upon, from 10:00am to 5:30pm.
+Pick-ups will be each week on a Tuesday, Wednesday, or Thursday, as agreed upon, from 9:30am to 5:15pm.
 We strongly encourage members to pick up their share during the specified pickup time.
 If you are on vacation or out of town, please ask a friend or family member to pick it up to enjoy.
-If you cannot make it on your designated day, you may pick it up the following morning, but you must contact us letting us know ahead of time.
+If you cannot make it on your designated day, you may pick your share up the following day, but you please try to contact us ahead of time.
 It will be the same share that was prepared for you on your designated day.
-At noon on the day following your scheduled pick up, unclaimed shares will be donated to needy individuals.
+By the end of the day following your scheduled pick up, unclaimed shares will be donated.

 Share Options and Membership Costs: